16 Myths About Programming

 6- To be able to write code, you must have an IQ higher than 160.

 No, you don’t need to be a genius.
-I know a lot of programmers who are not.
+I know many programmers who are not.

 7- Only adults can learn programming languages.

 8- All programmers are nerds and lonely people.
-In their leisure time, they write code for long hours again.
+In their leisure time, they write code for extended hours again.

 Yes, some programmers are like that.
-But I also know a lot of programmers who are nothing like this stereotype; they like to spend time with their family, do sports, make music, dance, socialize and give importance to work-life balance.
+But I also know many programmers who are nothing like this stereotype; they like to spend time with their family, do sports, make music, dance, socialize and give importance to work-life balance.

 9- It is necessary to memorize all the syntax to become a good programmer.